michael-gee/gee-ui/README.md

 # @gee-ui/react

+> ⚠️ This library is now depreacted.
+>
+> A lot of what this library set out to achieve will be solved by the new component library [Base UI](https://github.com/mui/base-ui).
+> Instead of revinventing the wheel I plan on using that and hopefully contributing to it

 React (TypeScript) component library which serves as a wrapper library around [shadcn/ui](https://ui.shadcn.com/).
 Unlock the same ease of use and customization for all components but with a single source of truth library.

 shadcn has been the go-to choice for a ton of React applications, after using it within multiple projects I came across 3 problems which this library aims to solve: